marinacezario/SAP009-burger-queer-API-Client/README.md

 User feedback served as a valuable resource for iterative design and continuous improvement.
 We iteratively refined the application based on the feedback received, making necessary adjustments to enhance the user experience, usability, and overall satisfaction.
 ***

+We value user feedback and actively encourage the community to contribute their suggestions and ideas.
+If you have any feedback, bug reports, or feature requests, please feel free to submit them through [GitHub Pull Requests]([https://github.com/your-project-repo/issues](https://github.com/silversantos/burger-queer-API-Client/pulls)).
+We appreciate your input and are dedicated to making our application even better based on user needs.